-- g. optional means of provider reimbursement allowing physicians to choose fee-for-service, capitation or salary; - h. expansion of clinical research protocols, such as the work at the Agency for Healthcare Research and Quality (2005), to determine appropriate utilization and usage of new and existing technology to counter increases in medical costs associated with the use of technology.
-(1992) - 2.
-BELIEVES that a national health insurance program would be the most equitable and effective method to ensuring universal access to health care for all people living in America.
+- e. sufficient flexibility and innovation so as to allow for the investigation of alternative forms of health-care delivery; - f.
+In regard to work-force issues: - 1. provisions for maintaining and training an adequate supply of health professionals, especially underrepresented minorities in medicine; (2006) - g. the option for providers to choose fee-for-service, capitation or salary as their means of reimbursement; (2006) - h.
+In regard to cost-sharing, AMSA supports: - 1. cost-sharing measures that do not deter patients from seeking necessary care; (2006) - 2. measures to waive or reduce cost-sharing requirements for low-income individuals; (2006) - 3. measures that protect patients against catastrophic out-of-pocket medical costs.
+(2006) - 4. these recommendations as a secondary resort to a single payer national health insurance system.
+(2006) - 2.
+BELIEVES that a national health insurance program would be the most equitable and effective method to achieve universal access to health care for all people living in America.
 (2005) - a.
-Regarding financing, AMSA SUPPORTS: - 1. a single-payer health insurance program with one method of billing (1992). - 2. a multi-source, progressive financing structure, including, but not limited to, income and payroll taxes; (1994), - 3. the elimination of tax deductions for the purchase of additional, supplemental health insurance; - 4. provisions to protect consumers from the financial repercussions of catastrophic illness; - 5. the use of revenue from the sale of tobacco products, alcohol, firearms and firearm ammunition to finance a national health plan.
+Regarding financing, AMSA SUPPORTS: - 1. a single-payer health insurance program with one method of billing (1992). - 2. a multi-source, progressive financing structure, including, but not limited to, income and payroll taxes; (1994), - 3. the elimination of tax deductions for the purchase of additional, supplemental health insurance; - 4. provisions to protect individuals from the financial repercussions of catastrophic illness; - 5. the use of revenue from the sale of tobacco products, alcohol, firearms and firearm ammunition to finance a national health plan.
 (1994) - 6. compulsory participation by individuals with respect to financing National Health Insurance; however, optional participation with respect to use of services provided under National Health Insurance; (2005) - b.
-Regarding the establishment, implementation, administration and regulation of a national health insurance plan, AMSA: - 1.
-SUPPORTS consumer participation in the planning and implementation of a universal health care plan, with a particular emphasis on the involvement of minority organizations and leadership.
-(2003) - 2.
-MAINTAINS that any plan for national health insurance implementing the above principles, be established, administered and regulated as a result of cooperative efforts by the representatives of the medical profession, the federal government and the consumer. - SUPPORTS phased implementation so that needed changes in the organization and utilization of health personnel and facilities can occur smoothly without disruption of services and spiraling inflation due to increases in demand; - 3.
-SUPPORTS the Physicians for National Health Program proposal as a framework for public debate on fundamental health policy reform.
-(1989) - 4.
-With regards to health-care reform: - a.
+Regarding the establishment, implementation, administration and regulation of a national health insurance plan_AMSA: - 1.
+SUPPORTS public participation in the planning and implementation of a universal health care plan, with a particular emphasis on the involvement of minority organizations and leadership.
+(2003) (2006) - 2.
+MAINTAINS that any plan for national health insurance implementing the above principles, be established, administered and regulated as a result of cooperative efforts by the representatives of the medical profession, the federal government and the public.
+(2006) - 3.
+SUPPORTS phased implementation so that needed changes in the organization and utilization of health personnel and facilities can occur smoothly without disruption of services and spiraling inflation due to increases in demand; - 3.
+SUPPORTS the Proposal of the Physicians' Working Group for Single-Payer National Health Insurance as a framework for public debate on fundamental health policy reform.
+(1989) (2006) - 4.
+With regard to health-care reform other than national health insurance (2006): - a.
 SUPPORTS other forms of comprehensive local, state and national health reform to address immediate gaps in access to care that abide by the above principles.
-(2005) - SUPPORTS state and national improvements to public programs, including, but not limited to, expansions in eligibility and/or services in Medicaid, Medicare, State Children's Health Insurance Program, and uncompensated care pools.
+(2005) - b.
+SUPPORTS state and national improvements to public programs, including, but not limited to, expansions in eligibility and/or services in Medicaid, Medicare, State Children's Health Insurance Program, and uncompensated care pools.
 (2005)